mdeguzis/RetroRig/CONTRIBUTING.md

 ## Submitting issues
 Please use the following template for submitting issues. *Please*, for code snippets longer than 15 lines, use a service such as pastebin, slexy, or a number of ASCII text pasting services.
-If you do paste code below without a paste link, please encapsulate your code in a series of 3 backtickets (```)
+If you do paste code below without a paste link, please encapsulate your code in a series of 3 backticks (```)

 ```
 Describe your system: